loliverhennigh/Bill/README.md

 # Billiard Ball Simulator

 This program is designed to run large scale billiard ball simulations.
-It is capable of handling around 10,000,000 balls in
+It is capable of handling around 10,000,000 balls.
+It was used to investigate dynamical systems with entropy boundry conditions and pertibations.
+There is a strange effect that given time boundry conditions the effect of pertibations will follow the direction of entropy increase.
+It is hypothisized that causaility is a result of entropy increase.
+More information on such matter can be found in my proffesors paper Causality is an Effect.  [a link]{http://arxiv.org/abs/cond-mat/0011507}

 ## Text file example